Scheduled CFPUA Service Outage, Precautionary Boil Water Advisory (PBWA)

 After Hours: (910) 622-8472

-WILMINGTON, NC, January 5, 2016: This Thursday, January 7, 2016, Cape Fear Public Utility Authority (CFPUA) will conduct a planned service outage and issue a precautionary boil water advisory (PBWA) for ALL of the Creekwood Estates section of Wilmington.
-CFPUA will be repairing a key broken water valve in the area found during its Valve Replacement Program.
+WILMINGTON, NC, November 6, 2015: This Thursday, November 5, 2015, Cape Fear Public Utility Authority (CFPUA) issued a precautionary boil water advisory (PBWA) for a small area of Wilmington near the intersection of Castle and S. 17th Streets.
+CFPUA repaired several broken valves found in the area during its Valve Replacement Program.
 As part of CFPUA’s commitment to reliably deliver drinking water, its crews are moving through the entire water system over a three-year period to check nearly 15,000 valves for breaks and/or leaks.

-As a result of the repair, a service outage will be required for the addresses listed above between from 9 a.m. to approximately 5 p.m. on Thursday.
-The outage will affect approximately 200 customers.
-A precautionary boil water advisory will be issued because periods of low or no pressure increase the potential for the introduction of bacteria into the water system.
+As a result of the repair, a service outage was required for the addresses listed above between from 9 a.m. to approximately 5 p.m. on Thursday.
+The outage affected approximately 80 customers.
+A precautionary boil water advisory was be issued because periods of low or no pressure increase the potential for the introduction of bacteria into the water system.
 CFPUA customers in the above described area are asked to boil their water for one minute then allow it to cool prior to consumption or utilize another water source such as bottled water.
-Consumption includes drinking, brushing teeth, making ice, food preparation, fruit and vegetable washing, pet consumption, and the preparation of baby formula.
+Consumption includes drinking, brushing teeth, making ice, food preparation, fruit and vegetable washing and the preparation of baby formula.
 Customers do NOT need to boil water prior to using it for showering or bathing.

 A precautionary boil water advisory is a public health announcement.
 When issued, the public should assume there is an elevated risk of their water being unsafe to drink.
 Advisories can be issued after: incidents that compromise the distribution system (ex. water main break); failure of/substantial interruption in water treatment processes that result in increased turbidity levels or particle counts; mechanical or equipment failure; violations of the total coliform rule or the turbidity standard of the surface water treatment rule; or a natural disaster. www.cdc.gov/healthywater/drinking.